Dreamland (Coney Island, 1904): Development

 Between about 1880 and World War II, Coney Island was the largest amusement area in the United States, attracting several million visitors per year.
 Sea Lion Park opened in 1895 and was Coney Island's first amusement area to charge entry fees; this in turn spurred the construction of George C. Tilyou's Steeplechase Park in 1897, the neighborhood's first major amusement park.
 Frederic Thompson and Elmer "Skip" Dundy opened Luna Park, Coney Island's second major amusement park, in 1903 on the site of Sea Lion Park, which had closed the previous year.
 William H. Reynolds, a former state senator and successful Brooklyn real estate developer, decided to construct Dreamland following the success of Luna Park.
 He intended for Dreamland to compete with Luna Park.
 Dreamland was supposed to be refined and elegant in its design and architecture, compared to Luna Park with its many rides and chaotic noise.

 Unlike the bright colors found in other parks, Dreamland was painted white.

 Reynolds announced plans in July 1903 for an amusement park rivaling Luna Park, which was to be built in a style resembling London's Hippodrome.
 According to local media, he reportedly paid $180,000 for a pier on the Coney Island Beach, as well as $447,500 for two parcels at Surf Avenue and West Eighth Street, (Note: According to Jeffrey Stanton, one of McKane's parcels cost $200,000, while the other cost $247,000.) measuring 800 ft deep and 262 ft wide.
 The Times Union subsequently said that the purchase prices for the site were not correct.
 The Surf Avenue parcels had belonged to John Y. McKane, who had operated a bathing house on the site.
 Previously, the parcels had also included the Coney Island Athletic Club's arena and the Culver Depot, the then-terminal of what is now the New York City Subway's Brighton and Culver lines.
-Although C. L. Turnbull and P. I. Thompson were nominally the buyers, but they acted as proxies for Reynolds, allowing him to acquire the Surf Avenue site at a discount of more than $50,000.
+Although C. L. Turnbull and P. I. Thompson were nominally the buyers, they acted as proxies for Reynolds, allowing him to acquire the Surf Avenue site at a discount of more than $50,000.
 Once Reynolds acquired the site, he made a deal with the New York City Board of Estimate to demap West Eighth Street, which separated McKane's parcels from each other.
 The street, which had taken up one-sixth of the proposed park's width, contained a trolley terminal that needed to be relocated.